How might leadership roles evolve in integrated health and care systems?

 This report explores some of the implications of the Long Term Plan and its supporting plans on leadership within local health and care systems, the roles that may emerge over time, and what knowledge, skills and support leaders need in the future.
 This report for health and social care leaders provides an overview of research carried out to better understand how leadership roles are changing in the sector, especially in collaborative and integrated health and care systems.

-- The Long Term Plan (LTP) demands that system leaders push forward a transformation agenda at a tremendous scale and pace that can feel overwhelming.
+- The NHS Long Term Plan (LTP) and the recently published health and social care White Paper – Integration and Innovation: working together to improve health and social care for all - that system leaders push forward a transformation agenda at a tremendous scale and pace that can feel overwhelming.
 It requires taking a long-term view to planning and prioritising certain areas at any one time.

 - The LTP asks leaders to prioritise the interests of the wider system over those of any individual organisation, focus on prevention and health population management, and to think differently about how to address the wider determinants of health.
 Leaders must foster a significant cultural change if they are to succeed in all the above.